 3886 READING ROAD – This stunning stone home in North Avondale, known as the Herschede Mansion, was on the market for ten years.
 After 5 other real estate agents tried to sell this home, our team came in as the final and successful listing agent.
 We were able to find a buyer for this home who didn’t mind its location, condition, or very colorful decor.
 Notably, under our time as listing agents, this property was featured on The Week in an Ohio Mansions round-up.

-8643 KILBY ROAD – After this historic farmhouse was donated to The Ohio Historical Society, we helped them sell the property that was encumbered with historic preservation deed restrictions.
+8643 KILBY ROAD – After this historic farmhouse was donated to The Ohio Historical Society (now Ohio History Connection), we helped them sell the property that was encumbered with historic preservation deed restrictions.
 It went pending in only 14 days.

 992 MARION AVENUE – Known as the Enger mansion, this home in North Avondale came to us through the Cincinnati Preservation Association.
 This home garnered local and national attention thru marketing campaigns that went viral online, and sold quickly.
 It is being restored by a family that is doing wonderful work and sharing their progress.